ea-foundation/raise/README.md

 To receive updates, install [Github Updater](https://github.com/afragen/github-updater).

-To embed the form in a page use the shortcode `[raise_form form="<form_name>" live="<true or false"][/raise_form]`.
+To embed the form in a page, use the shortcode `[raise_form form="<form_name>" live="<true or false"][/raise_form]`.

-If the `live` parameter is set to `false`, the plugin will use sandbox settings for each payment provider.
+If the `live` parameter is set to `false`, the plugin will use the sandbox settings for each payment provider.

 ## Configuration
 Configuration is done in JSON.
 The plugin comes with a visual JSON editor.

-Intially, the default settings are loaded from `_parameters.js.php.dist`.
+Initially, the default settings are loaded from `_parameters.js.php.dist`.
 Once a modified version is saved, the plugin fetches settings from the database.

 ### Full example